subhojit26/EmailGPT/README.md

-Overview
+##📝 Overview

 This project is designed to facilitate automated email replies with the help of AI, eliminating the need to manually write repetitive emails.
 The system leverages Gemini AI for querying and retrieving responses.

-Features
+##🚀 Features

-AI-powered email response generation.
+✅ AI-powered email response generation.

-Backend built using Java and Spring Boot.
+🏗 Backend: Java & Spring Boot.

-Frontend developed with React.js.
+🎨 Frontend: React.js.

-Chrome Extension integration that adds an AI Reply button beside the default reply button in email clients.
+🌐 Chrome Extension adds an AI Reply button beside the default reply button in email clients.

-Tech Stack
+##🛠 Tech Stack

 Frontend: React.js

 Backend: Java, Spring Boot